knmchlcabigao/nasapowerSWAT/TUTORIAL.md

 **Export the lookup table**

 Click **Export Lookup Table** to save it.
-This file is required when setting up weather data in ArcSWAT or SWAT+.
+This file is required when setting up weather data in ArcSWAT, QSWAT, or SWAT+.
 The file will be saved to the output folder directory provided in **Tab 3**.

 ---